wp-plugins/wp-user-avatar/readme.txt

 `<?php echo get_wp_user_avatar(); ?>`

-The function <code>get_wp_user_avatar</code> will also fall back to <code>get_avatar</code> if no WP User Avatar image is set.
+The function <code>get_wp_user_avatar</code> will also fall back to <code>get_avatar</code> if the user has no WP User Avatar image.
 For this to work, "Show Avatars" must be checked in your Discussion settings.
 When this setting is enabled, you will see the user's gravatar.com avatar or Default Avatar.

 **Other Available Functions**